 Anyway, back to Big Ed and his lame attempt to bypass his crazy wife’s idiosyncrasies.
 He ends up disrupting her rowing machine work out when he accidentally tramples on her drape runners.
 She’s left them on the floor for plot convenience and he inadvertently drops a bit of grease onto said runners.
 Now, this is very important later… the serendipitous oil ejaculate actually lubricates the runners and thus, completely silent drape runners are born.

-Some of the best inventions in history is usually the result of serendipity.
+Some of the best inventions in history were usually the result of serendipity.

 Post-It Notes, for example.